This Month in a Nutshell

 Fertilising the Lawn

-If you made a spring application of Lawnsmith® Spring & Summer fertiliser you should be considering your second application about now.
+If you made a spring application of Lawnsmith® Spring & Summer fertiliser you should be considering your second application around now, at the start of July.
 Alternatively using liquid fertiliser every 4 to 6 weeks allows more control for the lawn enthusiast.
-Timing will depend largely on what and when you applied previously, recent growth and rainfall.
+Timing will depend largely on what and when you applied previously, as well as recent growth and rainfall.

-If conditions are on the wet/humid side then you most probably have red thread so check out 'Pests and Diseases' below and consider a higher than normal dose of fertiliser if fertilising is due.
+If conditions are on the wet/humid side, then you most probably have red thread, so consider a higher than normal dose of fertiliser if fertilising is due.

 Spreading Fertiliser Videos Spraying Videos View Fertiliser Range